phaag/nfinflux/README.md

 ## Installation:

+nfinflux is written in golang.
 Make sure you have at least golang 1.17 installed on your system.

 1. Download the master branch.
 2. go mod tidy
 3. go build

-./nfinflux is built in the current directory.
+nfinflux is built in the current directory.

 ## Usage: